celyes/PR-Practice/README.md

 # PR-Practice
-This repository serves one and only one goal: it's a place where you can open up pull request and issues freely to practice how things are working when it comes to GitHub.

-Feel free to open a pull request or/and an issue.
+This repository serves solely as a place to freely practice how things work on GitHub, please feel free to open a pull request or/and an issue.